The EEPROM library on the ESP32 provides a reliable way to store data persistently, making it accessible even when the power supply is disconnected.

 EEPROM (Electrically Erasable Programmable Read-Only Memory) is a type of non-volatile memory, included in some Arduino models.

 With the ESP32 and the EEPROM library, you can use up to 512 bytes in flash memory.
-This means you have 512 different addresses, and you can store a value between 0 and 255 at each address position.
+This means you have 512 different addresses, and you can save a value between 0 and 255 at each address position.

 Initial Setup